Welcome to Pooh Corner

-Background
+Format

-This series was the only incarnation in the history of Disney's incarnations of Winnie the Pooh in which we could actually see the narrator aside from only hearing his voice.
+This series is the only incarnation in the history of Disney's incarnations of Winnie the Pooh in which the viewer could actually see the narrator aside from only hearing his voice.
 He would present each episode.
-The show would start off with him greeting the viewers "Welcome to Pooh Corner" and then relate what he was talking about to an event that occurred in the Hundred Acre Wood, the home of the Pooh characters, and then he would proceed to read from a book entitled Welcome to Pooh Corner.
-He would then narrate the episode acted out by the characters.
+The show would start off with him greeting the viewers with, "Welcome to Pooh Corner", and then relate what he was talking about to an event that occurred in the Hundred Acre Wood, the home of the Pooh characters, and would then proceed to read from a book entitled Welcome to Pooh Corner, narrating the episode acted out by the characters.
 The action was filmed before a blue screen, rather than using traditional sets (the same technique was used for Dumbo's Circus, another live-action/puppet series that ran on The Disney Channel).

-Since the show was designed for The Disney Channel before it began airing commercials, there were no breaks for commercials.
+Since the show was produced for The Disney Channel before it began airing commercials, there were no commercial breaks.
 As a result, the show lasted a full thirty minutes.
 The main story ran about twenty minutes followed by two shorter segments.
 The first segment was a sing-along music video featuring one of nine songs, used over and over throughout the show's run.
-These songs were written by the Oscar-winning Sherman Brothers who had provided the majority of the Winnie the Pooh music over the years.
-The Sherman Brothers also wrote the show's theme song, using the music from the original Winnie-the-Pooh theme song from The Many Adventures of Winnie the Pooh, albeit with a slightly altered tempo.
+These songs were written by the Oscar-winning Sherman Brothers who had provided the majority of Disney's Winnie the Pooh music over the years.
+The Sherman Brothers also wrote the show's theme song, using the music from the original Winnie the Pooh theme song from The Many Adventures of Winnie the Pooh, albeit with a slightly altered tempo.

 The last segment of the show was a presentational arts and crafts demonstration that took place at the Thoughtful Spot.
 One of the cast members would speak to the narrator, looking directly into the camera, while they showed the viewers at home how to make something.

 When the series first started out, the narrator was seen sitting in a small library.
-As the series progressed, he is moved into a small playroom which eventually is seen having plush versions of Pooh and his friends.
+As the series progressed, he moved into a small playroom, which, eventually, is seen with plush versions of Pooh and his friends in the background.